 Example

 If a delivery truck line transports medical equipment to a hospital or clinic, it does not handle or process PHI, so HIPAA regulations would not apply.
 Similarly, transporting vaccines, medications, or other healthcare products does not involve accessing patient records, exempting the delivery service from HIPAA's business associate requirements.
-However, if a delivery truck line is responsible for transporting physical documents or records containing PHI, such as medical charts or X-rays, it could potentially be involved in handling PHI and may need to be classified as a business associate.
-Even in these cases, the delivery service is typically limited to physically transporting materials without accessing or using the PHI, and as long as it does not access or disclose the information, it wouldn’t be considered a business associate.
+However, in rare cases where a delivery service might transport physical documents containing PHI, like medical charts or X-rays, there could be an indirect handling of PHI.
+Even in these cases, as long as the delivery service does not access or disclose this information, it is generally still classified as a conduit under HIPAA, not a business associate.

 Related: Safely transmitting PHI